mbcrawfo/KnowledgeBaseServer/README.md

 ### Docker

 When using docker you must create a persistent volume to store the database (advanced users can mount a folder from their file system).
 Run `docker volume create knowledgebase` to set it up, then configure the server in your `claude_desktop_config.json` as below.

-Note that the `DATABASE_PATH` variable will be the path within the container, which defaults to `/db/knowledgebase.sqlite`.
+Note that when using docker the `DATABASE_PATH` variable will be the path within the container, which defaults to `/db/knowledgebase.sqlite`.

 ```json
 {